-Created in 1896 by Colonel P. A. Walter I, the Steam Powered Giraffe robots still run off their original steam-powered engines and artificial intelligence.
+According to their fictional backstory: "Created in 1896 by Colonel P. A. Walter I, the Steam Powered Giraffe robots still run off their original steam-powered engines and artificial intelligence.
 But you'll find no generic boilers or clockwork brains in these robots!
 How their steam-driven power supplies and antique Cylindrical Canister Pin AI functions is a secret that Colonel Walter took to the grave.
-None of his admirers, sons, grandsons, or other relatives could ever completely crack the mechanics, and those who have tried ultimately met disastrous outcomes.
+None of his admirers, sons, grandsons, or other relatives could ever completely crack the mechanics, and those who have tried ultimately met disastrous outcomes."

-Today the robots are all refurbished with better plating, rubber buffers, and hydraulic tubing.
-New parts have replaced any old ones that have worn and torn over the centuries, but the robots all retain their original chassis and are vintage relics of unmatched engineering.
+"Today the robots are all refurbished with better plating, rubber buffers, and hydraulic tubing.
+New parts have replaced any old ones that have worn and torn over the centuries, but the robots all retain their original chassis and are vintage relics of unmatched engineering."

-The group, which plays often at the San Diego Zoo, released a debut album in 2009, followed by a live album in 2011, the 2 Cent Show in 2012, and MK III in 2013.
-The sound is a blend of electronic, pop, disco, and musical comedy, with new songs such as “I’ll Rust with You,” “Wired Wrong,” “Ghost Grinder,” and “Roller Skate King.”
+The group released a debut album in 2009.
+Other releases include a live album in 2011, the 2 Cent Show in 2012, and MK III in 2013, as well as several concert CDs and videos.
+The sound is a blend of electronic, pop, disco, and musical comedy, with songs such as “I’ll Rust with You,” “Wired Wrong,” “Ghost Grinder,” and “Roller Skate King.”

-“Every performance is pretty fun,” says Bennett.
+“Every performance is pretty fun,” says Bunny.
 “The audiences are always having a good time, even if there's some technical mishaps.
 That's just the nature of the show.
 Hopefully the audience doesn't see any of the problems we may encounter behind-the-scenes working with venues or tech.
 However, I will say our best shows are definitely in San Diego.
 We have our own high-end sound gear, projection work, lighting effects, stuff that we can't always get when we travel out of state.
 Those elements really make for a memorable experience.
 And we work with some really sharp local talent.”

 There's also a SPG comic book.
-Says Bennett, “Sam actually storyboards it all out from our script, and I come in and do the line work.
+Says Bunny, “Sam actually storyboards it all out from our script, and I come in and do the line work.
 We have another hired colorist to do her thing, and we even use a custom made font for dialog.
 It's a bit Frankensteined together.”